michaelhobbs/lpj-guess-docker/README.md

 ### Accessing the demo data locally

 By default the docker container will use the demo data.
-Run the following commands to create a copy of the default data that will be used by the docker container, on you local machine.
+Run the following commands to create a copy of the demo data on you local machine.

 ```sh
 docker build -t lpj-guess .